sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 6. **Add flanking regions**: We extend the coordinates by 2kb upstream and 2kb downstream to capture potential regulatory regions.

 7. **Extract target sequences**: We use blastdbcmd to extract the sequences based on the extended coordinates.
+This leverages the indexed database structure to efficiently retrieve specific subsequences from potentially very large genome files.

 8. **Rename sequences for clarity**: We modify the sequence headers to include:
    - The gene symbol from B73